Who Should Pay for the Date?

 I think there’s three solid options, and it’d definitely worth discussing with your significant other once you are committed.
 It’s not an easy thing to discuss if you’re not or on your first few dates.
 Obviously all three are going to have a different impact on your finances:

-- The Man always pays – i think this option is too traditional and somewhat disrespectful to modern social situations.
+- The Man always pays – i think this option is too traditional and somewhat disrespectful in a number of ways to accept as a given (for both sides).

-- Whomever makes more pays – this the most humanitarian of the options.
+- Whomever makes more pays – this the most humanitarian of the options, but some could be easily offended.

 How Much Should you Spend on the Date?